How to Register for a Sales Tax License in Missouri

-Most businesses starting in Missouri that are selling a product or offering certain services will need to register for a sales tax license.
-This is commonly referred to as a seller’s permit, sales tax permit, sales tax number or sales tax registration.
+Most businesses starting in Missouri selling a product or offering certain services will need to register for a sales tax license.
+This is commonly referred to as a seller’s permit, sales tax permit, sales tax number, or sales tax registration.

 The sales tax license is obtained by submitting the Missouri Tax Registration Application.
 This is a joint application between the Missouri Department of Revenue and Missouri Department of Labor and Industrial Relations to register businesses for sales tax and employee withholding taxes.

 Check out the rest of this guide to determine who needs a sales tax license, what products and services are taxable, how to register for a permit, and reporting requirements.